-Our healthcare providers perform sports physicals at all our locations.
-Notifying the provider of any relevant information regarding previous hospitalizations or surgeries, illnesses or diseases within the family, medications, past injuries or allergies will help the physical run smoothly.
+Our healthcare providers perform physicals at all our locations.
+Notify the provider of any previous hospitalizations or surgeries, past injuries, and allergies.
+Also, let them know your child’s family history of physical illness.
+These things will help the physical run smoothly.

 Even if your child has received a general physical, it is important to also receive a sports physical prior to participation in sports or physical activity.
-Sports physicals are more targeted and specifically focus on the physical requirements needed to play a sport.
-If your child is involved in sports on an on-going basis, it is recommended they receive a sports physical annually.
+Sports physicals are more specific.
+They focus on the physical requirements needed to play a sport.
+These exams focus on the safety of playing sports for each player. \ If your child is involved in any kind of physical activity on an on-going basis, it is recommended they receive a sports physical annually.

 - Your child’s eye glasses if they wear one.

 You might have to answer questions about the following.
 Therefore, prepare to have answers beforehand.
 This will make your appointment go quicker.